 The Japanese Yen rose by 0.01% to ¥109.93 against the U.S Dollar.
 In the week prior, the Yen had fallen by 0.21% to ¥109.94.

 Out of China

-Industrial production, fixed asset investment, and retail sales figures for May were in focus mid-week.
+Fixed asset investment and industrial production figures were in focus mid-week.

 There were yet more disappointing numbers from China for the markets to consider.